emaloney/CleanroomLogger/README.md

     - If there is no `LogChannel` for the given *severity* of the log message (because CleanroomLogger hasn't yet been `enabled()` or it is not configured to log at that severity), Swift short-circuiting prevents further execution.
 This makes it possible to leave debug logging calls in place when shipping production code without affecting performance.
   2. If a `LogChannel` does exist, it creates an immutable `LogEntry` struct to represent the *thing* being logged.
   3. The `LogEntry` is then passed to the `LogReceptacle` associated with the `LogChannel`.
   4. Based on the severity of the `LogEntry`, the `LogReceptacle` determines the appropriate `LogConfiguration` to use for recording the message.
-Among other things, this configuration determines whether or not further processing proceeds synchronously or asynchronously when passed to the `LogReceptacle`'s GCD queue.
+Among other things, this configuration determines whether further processing proceeds synchronously or asynchronously when passed to the `LogReceptacle`'s GCD queue.
 (Synchronous processing is useful during debugging, but is not recommended for general production code.)

 2. On the `LogReceptacle` queue:
   1. The `LogEntry` is passed through zero or more `LogFilter`s that are given a chance to prevent further processing of the `LogEntry`.
 If *any* filter indicates that `LogEntry` should not be recorded, processing stops.